 It's clear from the responses to Area Development's 2005 Corporate Survey that proximity to major markets is increasingly driving the location decision.

-Les J. Cranmer, Senior Managing Director, Studley, Inc. (Oct/Nov 06)
+Les Cranmer, Senior Managing Director, Savills Studley (Oct/Nov 06)

 The 2005 Annual Corporate Survey marks the 20th year Area Development magazine has published the results - reporting the corporate executive viewpoint - concerning factors important in making location decisions.
 In the latest survey, several ranking changes have occurred - including the one for proximity to major markets, which has jumped from 14th in 2004 to 9th in importance in 2005.
 This also represents a 14 percent increase in weighted significance.
 The response is very clear: Closeness to market is now of major importance to corporations as they consider where to locate their facilities.

 As time changes so do business models.

 Looking back over the 20-year time period that the survey has been conducted, it is apparent that the factors in motion have been the same; however, the rankings of certain factors have become stronger (or weaker) as time moves forward.

 In order to understand changes that may be occurring, let's keep in mind that proximity to major markets will have a different connotation depending on the function or facility type being located, as follows:

 • Manufacturing facilities may interpret proximity to market as a close physical presence to the consumer, or close to another manufacturer producing finished goods for their just-in-time inventory delivery.

 • Warehouse/distribution facilities may view proximity to market as meaning closeness to a certain shipping port for exporting/importing goods on a more direct basis.

 • Office facilities could interpret proximity to market as the same time zone for delivering service-oriented activities.